coatyio/coaty-swift/docs/DeveloperGuide.md

 ## Necessary Background Knowledge

-In order to be able to use CoatySwift the way it is intended to, we asume you are familiar with the following programming concepts:
+In order to be able to use CoatySwift the way it is intended to, we assume you are familiar with the following programming concepts:

 - [ReactiveX](http://reactivex.io/) - Describes the basics on how incoming asynchronous messages are handled in the CoatySwift framework.
 In particular, CoatySwift is using [RxSwift](https://github.com/ReactiveX/RxSwift), the Swift version of ReactiveX.